akhilpb001/grpc-server-client-example-java/README.md

-# Simple gRPC Server & Client In Java
+# Simple gRPC Server and Client Example in Java
 This project contains simple grpc server and client example implemented in java.

 ## Reference: